SALT: Sustainable solutions to fishing quotas dropping

 Once the liquid has mostly evaporated, consolidate the salt crystals into one baking sheet.
 To ensure thorough drying, place this baking sheet in an oven with only the pilot light on.
 Leave it overnight to complete the drying process.

-After generating a method to produce salt independently and perfecting the recipe for crafting solid salt sculptures, I exhibited a series of objects emblematic of the fishing culture.
-Drawing from historical artefacts found in the Havenmuseum archives, such as hooks, halibut knives, and other unique implements, I infused my medium with a tangible connection to Berlevåg's maritime heritage.
+After developing a method to produce salt independently and perfecting the recipe for crafting solid salt sculptures, I exhibited a series of objects emblematic of Berlevåg's fishing culture.
+Drawing inspiration from historical artefacts in the Havnemuseum archives—such as hooks, halibut knives, and other unique tools—I infused my medium with a tangible connection to the town's maritime heritage.

-Salt serves as a symbolic totem for discussing the potential of a new manufacturing industry in Berlevåg in response to ecological damage caused by fishing.
-It also serves as a poignant reminder of the fundamental importance of fishing.
-However, juxtaposed against this sentiment is the notion that amidst the inevitable changes of the modern world, there lies an opportunity for discovery and adaptation.
+Salt served as a symbolic totem for discussing the potential of a new manufacturing industry in Berlevåg that could respond to the ecological damage caused by fishing.
+It also acted as a reminder of the fundamental importance of fishing to the community.
+Yet, juxtaposed against this sentiment was the idea that there lay an opportunity for discovery and adaptation amidst the inevitable changes of the modern world.

-Made of 60% Barents Sea salt, 10% flour, and 30% water, these sculptures are visually striking and enticing to touch.
-Emphasizing experiential engagement as a key component of my exhibitions, I extended an invitation to the audience to interact with the sculptures, encouraging them to explore through touch and taste.
-This immersive approach fosters a deeper connection between observer and artwork, transcending the traditional boundaries of passive observation and fostering a dynamic dialogue between creator and audience.
+Composed of 60% Barents Sea salt, 10% flour, and 30% water, the sculptures were visually striking and enticing to touch.
+Emphasising experiential engagement as a key component of my exhibitions, I invited the audience to interact with the sculptures, encouraging them to explore through touch and taste.
+This immersive approach fostered a deeper connection between observer and artwork, transcending the traditional boundaries of passive observation and creating a dynamic dialogue between creator and audience.

 The exhibition showcased sculptures, photography, illustrations, and video installations.
 On the left, a video demonstrated the simplicity of salt production.
 On the right, a sensory experience immersed visitors in the sounds of waves captured through an underwater microphone, evoking the sensation of being submerged in the ocean.